Luke Doucet, friends, & family

 They concluded their set with a Tom Waits cover (“Gun St. Girl”) which was pretty cool.
 Apparently it has been a regular feature of their shows for a while.

 Before the final set there was another break.
 Our dream seats were problematic as people stood in front of us for much of the show.
-During this break I recognized a guy a the opposite side of the stage.
+During this break I recognized a guy at the opposite side of the stage.
 I had told Rob, I think his name was Rob, that when I saw Luke/Veal play I remember Luke on guitar and an Asian guy on bass.
 Sure enough almost ten years later, Luke might be playing with the same bass player.
 Luke’s music has changed a lot, it has a lot more country, more twang in it than it used to have.

 The main set was well received.
 Eventually they did a cover of “Folsom Prison Blues” which medleyed into “I’m on fire” which surprisingly to me I knew most of the lyrics too.
 I couldn’t even remember the original artist.
 Finally they ended their set with what must be the most famous Luke Doucet tune, the one I always sing and quote “Broken One”.
 It is a really sad song, but now, live, it is revved up and done as more of an affirmation of life.